 We are also responsible for managing the reclamation requirements from the previous mine operations and have a bond posted with the BLM to guarantee that reclamation is performed on the associated mine facilities and activities.

-We expect that our annual obligations to satisfy reclamation requirements to be approximately \$361,389 for the next five years.
-Annual outlays are reimbursed by the existing reclamation bond and reimbursements are expected to approximate the actual outlays.
-In August 2016, the Company's mine closure plan was determined to be sufficient by the BLM.
+The Company funds any reclamation work related to mine closure at the Sleeper Gold Project with amounts held in a commutation account and holds an insurance policy that covers up to an aggregate of \$25 million for required reclamation in excess of the funds held in the commutation account.
+On October 2, 2019, the Company submitted a three-year update to the reclamation cost estimate to the Nevada Division of Environmental Protection Agency for mine closure work for the Sleeper Gold Project.
+In September 2020, the Company's mine closure plan was determined sufficient by the BLM.